 5. Stay Positive – We all have our moments where we get down, yet what defines us is how we get through those moments and the best way to do it is to stay positive.
 Missouri driver Kelly Middleton explains it perfectly: “Always look for the good even in a bad situation.”

-6. Put Safety First – If you don’t put safety first, you could run into a lot of problems or worse yet, hurt someone else.
+6. Put Safety First – If you don’t put safety first, you could run into a lot of problems.
+Certainly, worse yet, you could hurt someone else.
 Do the job the right way.
 Wisconsin driver Frank Metzenbauer: “Don’t take shortcuts … on the route or with procedures.”

 8. Be Open to Learning – In trucking, things change almost daily.
 For that reason, you have to be open to learning new processes, technology, and change.
 Perfectly put by Wisconsin driver Stephen Runke: “In this industry, about the only thing you can count on is things will change … Adapt and move forward.”

-9. Don’t be Afraid to Ask for Help – The biggest mistake that anyone tends to make in a new job is not asking for help.
-Swallow your pride and reach out if you need it.
+9. Don’t be Afraid to Ask for Help – The biggest mistake that anyone tends to make in a new job is not asking for help, but swallow your pride and reach out if you need it.
 Missouri driver Kevin Skylar Lewis made very, very clear with this advice: “Never let your pride keep you from asking for help.
 It doesn’t matter how long you’ve been driving.”

-These 9 tips from PTI drivers definitely offer some valuable insight on what it takes to be successful as a new Class A driver in the industry.
+To Conclude, these 9 tips from PTI drivers definitely offer some valuable insight on what it takes to be successful as a new Class A CDL driver in the industry.
 In fact, it’s good advice for any driver with any amount of experience because there’s always room for improvement in everything we do.